-Lisa Carrington Firmin is a writer, poet, and author of Stories from the Front: Pain, Betrayal and Resilience on the MST Battlefield, being prepared for spring 2022 publication by Blue Ear Books.
+Lisa Carrington Firmin is a writer, poet, and author of Stories from the Front: Pain, Betrayal and Resilience on the MST Battlefield, which was published by Blue Ear Books on April 22, 2022, to commemorate the second anniversary of the murder of the soldier Vanessa Guillén.
 As founder/CEO of Carrington Firmin, LLC she provides consulting services in Leadership, Veterans, Transitions, Military Sexual Trauma (MST), Hispanics in the Military and Diversity/Inclusion.
 She is also the Military Liaison at the University of Texas at San Antonio (UTSA), where she is the founder of the department of Veteran and Military Affairs and the UTSA Top Scholar program.

 Carrington Firmin retired from the United States Air Force as its most senior ranking Latina officer in 2010 after serving 30 years.
 She lived all over the world, traveled extensively, served as a commander and leader at various organizations throughout her military career and as an Expeditionary Mission Group Commander in Iraq’s Sunni Triangle.
 A proven leader in peacetime and in combat, she is a highly decorated officer receiving many honors and accolades while both serving in the military and in higher education.